Israel 'at war' as Hamas gunmen launch surprise attack from Gaza

 "Our enemy will pay a price the type of which it has never known," he said.
 "We are in a war and we will win it."

-At least 22 Israelis were killed in the attack so far with more than 250 wounded, Israel's ambulance service said, but added that the toll was expected to rise.
+At least 22 Israelis were killed in the attack so far, Israel's ambulance service said.
+Around 545 Israelis had been wounded, the health ministry said.

-The Israeli military said it had launched air strikes into Gaza, where witnesses reported hearing heavy explosions, with at least two dead.
+The Israeli military said it had responded with air strikes into Gaza, where witnesses reported hearing heavy explosions and multiple dead being carried into hospitals.

-The attack marked an unprecedented infiltration by an unknown number of Hamas gunmen into Israel from Gaza, and one of the most serious escalations in the Israeli-Palestinian conflict in years.
+The attack marked an unprecedented infiltration into Israel by an unknown number of Hamas gunmen crossing from the Gaza Strip, and the heaviest blow for Israel in the conflict with Palestinians since the suicide bombings of the Second Intifada about two decades ago.

+The militant Islamic Jihad group said it had joined the attacks and was holding several Israeli soldiers captive and Hamas social media accounts showed footage of what were said to be Israeli captives being taken alive into Gaza.

+The Israeli military has declined to comment on the reports but has not denied them either, saying it would address the reports later.

 Israeli broadcaster Reshet 13 TV News said militants were holding Israelis hostage in the town of Ofakim, and that five Palestinian militants had been killed in the town of Sderot and homes had been set on fire.

 Israeli media reported gunbattles between bands of Palestinian fighters and security forces in towns in southern Israel.
-Israel's police chief said there were "21 active scenes" in southern Israel, indicating the extent of the attack.
+Israel's police chief said there were "21 active scenes" in southern Israel.

 In Gaza, people rushed to buy supplies in anticipation of days of conflict ahead.
 Some evacuated their homes and headed for shelters.